Tanzania: Developing innovative solutions to protect livelihoods and promote social change

 Overview

-Dorcas works inside Tanzania to help people in rural communities learn a trade, find work and grow their business.
-Our programmes focus on the advancement of new tools and techniques designed to fuel climate resilience.
-We also work to safeguard the rights of marginalised groups, raising awareness of the specific threats faced by women and girls and people in conflict with the law.
+Dorcas Tanzania supports people in rural communities to learn a trade, find work and grow their businesses.
+Our programmes focus on advancing new tools and techniques designed to fuel climate resilience.

 Social Protection

-We invest in the social development and wellbeing of children through early childhood development and social and financial skills training.
+We invest in children’s well-being and social development through early childhood development and social and financial skills training.
+Our children’s programme focuses on giving marginalised children access to inclusive education and training their caregivers and other adults to recognise child abuse and provide child protection support.
 We work with parents and caregivers to help them embrace positive parenting techniques and tackle issues at home.
-Our community safety nets also work to give vulnerable older people a better quality of life - making their wellbeing a community project.
+Our work with older people promotes community safety nets that improve older people’s safety, well-being and protection.

 Entrepreneurship